Nate Davis (quarterback): College

-Personal
+Personal life

 Davis' brother Jose was a professional quarterback in the Arena Football League.
 Jose attended Kent State from 1997 to 1999 and holds the Mid-American Conference single-game record accounting for eight total touchdowns against Central Michigan.
 In 2009, Jose was named head football coach at Bellaire High School, where the brothers both played.

 Nate was a four-year letter winner in basketball at Bellaire.
 He broke the school's record for most points and rebounds in a career amassing over 2,500 points and 1,100+ boards.
 He also holds the school's record for most touchdown passes (83) and most passing yards (7,348).